 No

 5.4 Purpose: The standard provides for ultra low cost, ultra low power consumption, and low data rate wireless connectivity among power aware inexpensive devices.
-The battery life of these sensor devices should be of several years when connected to coin cell batteries.
-The raw data rate of the proposed physicl layer should be in the range of xx bps and yy bps in order to serve the wireless sensor applications
+It should be possible to achieve a battery life of several years when connected to coin cell batteries.
+The raw data rate of the proposed physicl layer should remain under 1 Mbps in order to serve the wireless sensor applications

 5.5 Need for the Project:

-The wireless sensor’s battery life is decided by the active power and duty cycle of the access mechanisms.
-Current generation of applications in sensor networks is very concerned on both form factor and power consumption.
-These requirements of sensor networks will be staisfied by designing a new ultra low power physical layer for globally available spectrum.
+The wireless sensors battery life is decided by the active power and duty cycle of the access mechanisms.
+Emerging applications in sensor networks demand increasingly small form factor, low power consumption and low cost solutions.
+These requirements will be satisfied by designing a new ultra low power physical layer for targeted frequency bands.

 5.6 Stakeholders for the Standard: Chip vendors, Equipment Maufacturers, wireless sensor application developers and users

 Intellectual Property